-To serve, we poured the base of the drink into mason jars, decorated with these cute Butterbeer labels from The Benson Street blog (I modified them a bit).
+To serve, we poured the base of the drink into mason jars, decorated with these cute Butterbeer labels from The Benson Street blog (I modified them a bit by only printing the label part).
 To finish it off, pour cream soda on top.
 I forgot to snap a photo of the finished drink!
 Real party problems.

 Harry Potter Party Menu

 If you want a quick list of the Harry Potter menu food ideas, jot these down.